MicrosoftDocs/architecture-center/docs/best-practices/caching.md

 Which serialization to choose should consider several aspects such as: performance, interoperability, versioning, compatibility, compression, time/memory overheads among others.
 When assessing performance you should take into account that benchmarks are context dependent and may not consider newer libraries or versions.
 There is no "fastest" serializer, the option that better suits your needs depends on your context and requirements.

-Some of the option when considering serialization are:
+Some of the options when considering serialization are:

 - [Protocol Buffers](https://github.com/google/protobuf) (a.k.a., protobuf) are Google's extensible mechanism for serializing structured data.
 It uses IDL ([Interface Description Language](https://en.wikipedia.org/wiki/Interface_description_language)), strong typing and requires a compilation step to output language specific code to de/serialize messages.
 It supports several different programming languages and was designed to be layered over an existing RPC mechanism.